 I heard crypto is being used as a tool for criminal activity.
 Is this true?

-Like any form of money, some of it will be misused.
+Like any technology, it will sometimes be misused.
 However, because all Ethereum transactions happen on an open blockchain, it’s often easier for authorities to track illicit activity than it would be in the traditional financial system, arguably making Ethereum a less appealing choice for those who would rather go undetected.

 Crypto is used much less than fiat currencies for criminal purposes according to the key findings of a recent report by Europol, the European Union Agency for Law Enforcement Cooperation: